mianyuwang/high-concurrency-system-design/03-fundamental.md

-# 03: System design objectives: How to improve performance
+# 03: System design objective I: How to improve performance

 ## 3 design objectives of high concurrency systems